Key takeaways

 - What is the data migration path from our current setup?

-Where Smootables fits in the market
+Where does Smootables fit in the vocational market?

-Smootables is positioned for vocational and career colleges that have outgrown spreadsheets but are not well served by legacy timetable suites.
-The planning model, solver, planner AI, and published views all share the same data, so individual pathways, workshops, and workplace learning are part of the core workflow rather than a configuration challenge.
+Smootables is positioned for vocational and career colleges that have outgrown spreadsheets and want to validate a planning-first workflow alongside established timetable tools such as Untis or aSc Timetables.
+The planning model, solver, planner AI, and published views share the same data, so individual pathways, workshops, and workplace learning sit in the core workflow.

 Questions vocational schools ask during evaluation